Jike Station: Lines

-Jike Station is served by the Sanyō Main Line.
+Jike Station is served by the JR West Sanyō Main Line, and is located 275.2 kilometers from the terminus of the line at Kobe.

-Layout
+Station layout

-The station has two side platforms serving two tracks at ground level.
-The station building is situated above the platforms and tracks.
+The station consists of two opposed side platforms connected by an elevated station building.
+The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 The name of the new station was officially announced by JR West in July 2016.
 The station opened on 4 March 2017.
 The construction costs of approximately 2.1 billion yen were borne entirely by the city of Higashihiroshima.

 Passenger statistics

-The station is expected to be used by an average of approximately 2,800 passengers daily.
+In fiscal 2019, the station was used by an average of 1867 passengers daily.